 This policy sets out SSSC principles and practical guidance for agile working.
-We know that agile working may not be for everyone but we are committed to making sure that we find a workable solution as often as possible to maximise the benefits for the SSSC and you.
+We know that agile working may not be for everyone but we are committed to making sure that we find a workable solution as often as possible to maximise the benefits for everyone.